mapbox/ecs-watchbot/readme.md

-.ref.topic | the SNS topic that you can publish messages to in order to have them processed by Watchbot .ref.queueUrl | the URL of the SQS Queue Watchbot built .ref.queueArn | the ARN of the SQS Queue Watchbot built .ref.webhookEnpoint | [conditional] if requested, the URL for the webhook endpoint .ref.webhookKey | [conditional] if requested, the access token for making webhook requests .ref.accessKeyId | [conditional] if requested, an AccessKeyId with permission to publish to Watchbot's SNS topic
+.ref.topic | the SNS topic that you can publish messages to in order to have them processed by Watchbot .ref.queueUrl | the URL of the SQS Queue Watchbot built .ref.queueArn | the ARN of the SQS Queue Watchbot built .ref.queueName | the name of the SQS Queue Watchbot built .ref.webhookEnpoint | [conditional] if requested, the URL for the webhook endpoint .ref.webhookKey | [conditional] if requested, the access token for making webhook requests .ref.accessKeyId | [conditional] if requested, an AccessKeyId with permission to publish to Watchbot's SNS topic